 Three candles on right - two blue, one gold

 One white candle in the middle (This candle should be lit before the ceremony starts.)

-Pieces of orange, black, blue and gold construction paper cut out to be "paws".
-The paws should be placed in order and fairly close together and getting further apart and harder to follow as the continue.
+Pieces of orange, black, blue, and gold construction paper cut out to be "paws".
+The paws should be placed in order and fairly close together and getting further apart and harder to follow as they continue.
 The paws should be taped to the floor so that the scouts will not slide on them.
 Each piece should have a word printed on it (in order) - Search, Discover, Share, Sign, Handshake, Salute, Motto, Promise, Law, Bobcat, Wolf, Bear, Webelos, Arrow of Light.

 In using this ceremony please use the designation that is appropriate to ALL the Tiger Cubs in your pack. i.e. - use of the word parent may / may not be appropriate, etc.